mdolab/openconcept/readme.md

 Automatically-generated documentation is available at (https://mdolab-openconcept.readthedocs-hosted.com/en/latest/).

 To build the docs locally, install the `sphinx_mdolab_theme` via `pip`.
-Then enter the `docs` folder in the root directory and run `make html`.
+Then enter the `doc` folder in the root directory and run `make html`.
 The built documentation can be viewed by opening `_build/html/index.html`.
 OpenAeroStruct is required (also installable via `pip`) to build the OpenAeroStruct portion of the source docs.

 ## Getting Started